patience4711/ESP-READ-P1-METER/README.md

 - a very smart on-line console to send commands and debugging.
 - Smart timekeeping.
 - A lot of system info on the webpage.
+- the format of th data output is compatible with the home wizzard p1dongle

 ## the hardware
 It is nothing more than an esp32c3 device.
 The other materials are